cbsom/jcal-zmanim/README.md

 > _yarn add jcal-zmanim_

-### Performance 🚀
+### Performance

 As of version 1.5.8, `jcal-zmanim` includes built-in caching for complex astronomical and calendar calculations.

-- **Zmanim Caching:** Sunrise/Sunset calculations are cached per date/location to drastically improve performance when rendering calendars or lists of zmanim.
+- **Zmanim Caching:** Sunrise/Sunset calculations are cached per date/location to improve performance when rendering calendars or lists of zmanim.
 - **Calendar Caching:** Year-based calculations are cached to speed up date conversions and manipulations.

 ### Some basic uses of _jcal-zmanim_